-- In March 2021, BC Housing purchased two hotels that they previously leased in response to COVID-19.
-The two hotels provide 107 units of supportive housing.
-The space created by these purchases is counted above. - In March and April 2021, BC Housing purchased four properties (403 E Hastings Street, 435 West Pender Street, 956 Main Street and 956 Main Street) to provide additional supportive housing units.
+- In March and April 2021, BC Housing purchased four properties (403 E Hastings Street, 435 West Pender Street, 956 Main Street and 956 Main Street) to provide additional supportive housing units.
 When fully occupied the four sites will provide 279 units of supportive housing. - In February and April 2021, with acquisition funding from the federal RHI program through CMHC and operational funding commitments from BC Housing, the City purchased two hotels: 2075 Kingsway (formally The Days Inn) and 205 Kingsway (formally the Best Western Hotel).
 Once fully operational, these two sites provide 133 additional units of supportive housing for individuals experiencing homelessness, connecting them to services and programs to support their well-being. - In September 2021, the City, in partnership with BC Housing, opened Álewem, a 98 unit Temporary Modular Housing (TMH) at 1580 and 1582 Vernon Drive.
 The building is operated by Community Builders Group and provides 24/7 support services to tenants.